GENERAL INFORMATION: 503-823-7404

 By December 2013, momentous progress had been made in the multifaceted process of building the 25-million-gallon underground reservoir, access roads & an intricate network of underground piping, multiple vaults & valve structures.

-Currently under construction is an overflow basin on Kelly Butte’s hillside.
+Construction to build the overflow structure on Kelly Butte’s hillside is complete.
 To help provide stability, large soil nails were drilled and grouted into the slope.

 The Kelly Butte Reservoir will not only serve east Portland, but will also be a stopover for water supplied to the Washington Park reservoir and southwest Portland area water storage tanks.

 CLICK HERE to keep up to date with the progress of the Kelly Butte Reservoir.

 On September 5, 2012, the Portland City Council voted to move forward with the Portland Water Bureau’s plan to replace the 10-million-gallon above ground steel tank atop Kelly Butte in southeast Portland with a 25-million-gallon underground reservoir.
 The project will allow Portland to comply with federal rules that will lead to the three Mount Tabor open reservoirs being disconnected from the city’s water system.
 Total project cost is estimated at $90 million.

 Kelly Butte is a forested hill near the intersection of SE Powell Boulevard and Interstate 205 freeway.
 The 10-million-gallon water storage tank was placed on top of Kelly Butte in 1969.
 The Kelly Butte Storage Improvement Project will replace the steel tank with a new buried 25 million gallon reinforced concrete reservoir.
 The project is being constructed by the Portland Water Bureau to meet stricter rules required by the U.S. Environmental Protection Agency (EPA) that require the city to disconnect its five open reservoirs in Mount Tabor Park by 2015 and Washington Park by 2020.